 It didn't take long.
 Larisa made the Canadian National Ski Team at the age of 17, and soon began to climb the worldly ladder of international competition, destined to compete against the world's best.
 She was named to the Canadian Ski Team by Alpine Canada in 2008, and began competing internationally.

 Yet on the eve of the Vancouver Winter Olympics 2010, Larisa sustained a catastrophic knee injury.. media deeming it "career-ending".
 With the realization that she was missing a unique opportunity to compete in a home Olympics, she set her sights on Sochi 2014 and competing again on the World Cup Circuit.
 Larisa spent the next 24 months in rehabilitation, and eventually returned to the race circuit.

 Yet again, just a handful of races after returning to the world stage, she was cut from the National Ski Team, and saw her potential to compete instantly crushed.
 Without national support, funding, coaching and other support, the message was clear -- her dream would not be achieved within the typical structure of the sport.

 With this setback, Larisa's entrepreneurial spirit was lit with the formation of Team Larisa Racing and the goal of raising the necessary funding on her own.
 It became the vehicle and the model for how to 'tackle the world of sports, outside the world of sports.'
 Larisa took to going from exhausting physical training and exercise rehabilitation to the boardrooms, building a unique business enterprise that would take her to the top.

-In doing so, Larisa managed not only her emotions, but also a $250,000 budget with support staff and a globe-trotting schedule.
+In doing so, Larisa managed not only her emotions, but also an annual $250,000 budget with support staff and a globe-trotting schedule.